dataluscorp/browser/browser/installer/windows/docs/MSIX.rst

 .. [#] The MSI has to be limited in this way because of the difficulty
-       of migrating existing installations into MSI and adding support for it to Firefox's update pipeline.
+       of migrating existing installations into MSI and adding support for it to Datalus's update pipeline.
 MSIX does not have these constraints, because the partially virtualized file system that these kinds of apps run in makes install migration impossible and unnecessary.